Far-right German party’s plans for Jewish section criticized

 - Mormon women’s group aims call for probe of Kavanaugh allegations at LDS senators

+Despite repeatedly downplaying the horrors of the Holocaust, the far-right party has acquired some Jewish members who are drawn to its rhetoric against Muslim immigrants.

-Jewish AfD member Dimitri Schulz told German news agency dpa, “the AfD is the only party in Germany that makes anti-Semitism by Muslims a topic.”
+“The AfD is the only party in Germany that makes anti-Semitism by Muslims a topic without trivializing it,” Dimitri Schulz, a Jew and founding member of the planned Jewish AfD section, told the German news agency dpa.

+Still, it’s not clear how many AfD members are Jewish or how many of them plan to participate in the Afd sections founding meeting on Oct.
+7.

+While there has been a series of violent attacks on Jews by Muslims in Germany recently and anti-Semitism incidents have increased overall in Germany, the majority of Jews, including the country’s leading Central Council of Jews in Germany, have warned about the AfD and its anti-Semitic tendencies.